maka89/AudioEzDynamics/README.md

 Another option would be to keep the level detector at the start of the sidechain, but set a max. level above the threshold the soundlevel is "allowed" to go.

+## Extending the code
+New classes / dynamics processors can be created by inheriting from some of the abstract classes in "src/dynamics.hpp" Custom level detectors can also be made by inheriting from some of the abstract classes in "src/level_detectors.hpp"

 ## References
 [1] [Giannoulis et al. (2012) *Digital Dynamic Range Compressor Design—A Tutorial and Analysis*](https://www.eecs.qmul.ac.uk/~josh/documents/2012/GiannoulisMassbergReiss-dynamicrangecompression-JAES2012.pdf)